peleg122/Graphs/README.md

  - edgeData-
  This class represents a directed edge between two vertexes in a Directed Graph going through source vertex to destination vertex and a set of operations applicable on them.

- - nodeData-
- This class represents vertexes in a Directed Graph and a set of operations applicable on them.
+ - nodeData-[-\This class represents vertexes in a Directed Graph and a set of operations applicable on them.

  - DGraph-
  This class represents a data structure of deliberate weighted and directed graph.